-The Grove Park Inn Resort endures today as an historical site in Asheville, welcoming guests with a celebrity hall of famous visitors including: Mikhail Baryshnikov, Burt Reynolds and George Bush.
+The Grove Park Inn Resort endures today as a historical site in Asheville, welcoming guests with a celebrity hall of famous visitors including Mikhail Baryshnikov, Burt Reynolds, and George Bush.
 The Rogues Gallery features photographs of famous visitors from the early 1900s including Calvin Coolidge, Henry Ford, Thomas Edison, Will Rogers and dozens of others.

 Contrasting the lavish atmosphere surrounding the city in the early 1900s, the Great Depression of the early 1930s sent Asheville on a downward spiral economically and psychologically.
 The depression brought financial devastation to Asheville from which it was slow to recover.